 Benefits of taking bus travel to Penn State

 - fares starting at just $1*

 When booking transportation to Penn State, you’re looking for the lowest costs, trip flexibility, and the best means to arrive comfortably and safely.

 Look no further, because megabus offers the easiest and most affordable options for traveling to Penn State, with fares as low as $1*.

 With the money you save on bus tickets to Penn State, you’ll be left with more to spend on your upcoming Penn State trip.

 Megabus serves more than 100 cities and university campuses across North America, allowing you to choose the bus stop nearest to you and select your flexible schedule for your travel to Penn State.

 This will ensure that when you arrive, you can immediately begin exploring the beauty of Penn State.

-On your travel to Penn State, you’ll be offered the highest level of comfort and safety as well as amenities such as onboard restrooms, individual power outlets, three-point seatbelts, reclining seats, free Wi-Fi and onboard entertainment subject to availability.
+On your travel to Penn State, you’ll be offered the highest level of comfort and safety as well as amenities such as onboard restrooms, individual power outlets, three-point seatbelts, and reclining seats.

 So if you’re planning on booking transportation to Penn State, book your ticket with us today to reserve your seat and see our first-class amenities firsthand.